Orange Mermelada

 Instructions

-- Bring the mixture to a boil over medium heat, stirring occasionally.
+5. Bring the mixture to a boil over medium heat, stirring occasionally.
 Reduce heat and let it simmer for about an hour, or until it reaches the desired consistency.
-You can test the consistency by placing a small amount of mermelada on a plate and letting it cool.
+You can test the consistency by placing a small amount on a plate and letting it cool.
 If it is too runny, continue to simmer until it thickens.

-- Once the mermelada has reached the desired consistency, remove the cinnamon stick and pour the mixture into sterilized jars.
+6. Once the it has reached the desired consistency, remove the cinnamon stick and pour the mixture into sterilized jars.
 Seal the jars and let them cool before storing.

 Orange Mermelada Recipe